growthcharts/bdsreader/README.md

 The `bdsreader` package is a lightweight package that

--   Reads and parses JSON data coded according to the Basisdataset JGZ protocol;
+-   Reads and parses child data coded according to the Basisdataset JGZ protocol;
--   Validates the data against the JSON schema;
+-   Compares the child data against one of two JSON validation schema;
 -   Calculates the child’s D-score from the Van Wiechen Schema (DDI) responses;
 -   Adds Z-scores for height, weight, head circumference, BMI, weight-for-height and D-score;
--   Stores the result as a structured `tibble`.
+-   Converts the result into a structured `tibble` with a special `person` attribute;

-The main use of the `bdsreader` is to translate child data (incoming via an API request) into a data object useful for `R` processing.
+The `bdsreader` translates child data (incoming via an API request) into a data object useful for `R` processing.
 The package is part of Joint Automatic Measurement and Evaluation System (JAMES) developed by the Netherlands Organisation for Applied Scientific Research TNO.

 ## Installation